International Student Information for Windows users

 Most, if not all, of the required software used in coursework at the University of Denver are only coded for English operating systems.
 The most basic of these software titles is our Network Access Control Policy software, which checks whether your computer is compliant with the security policies set by the University of Denver.
 These required software titles, including Network Access Control Policy software, may or may not work on non-English operating systems.

 Additionally, our University wireless network configuration utility and public printing software, developed by third party vendors, are not coded for non-English operating systems and installation of these may or may not work properly with non-English operating systems.

 Computers running a version of Windows other than the English version of Windows may be routinely denied network access.
 It is highly recommended that you install the English version of Windows in order to take full advantage of the technology resources offered by the University of Denver.

-After installing the English version of Windows, international students are welcome to use Microsoft's "Multilingual User Interface Pack (MUI), a set of language specific resource files that can be added to the English version of Windows XP, Vista or 7.
+After installing the English version of Windows, international students are welcome to use Microsoft's "Multilingual User Interface Pack (MUI), a set of language specific resource files that can be added to the English version of Windows Vista or above.
 When installed, MUI allows the user interface language of the operating system to be changed according to the preferences of individual users to one of 33 supported languages.